flor14/shinyssd/README.md

 shinyssd::shinyssd_run()
 ```

-The source code for ``shinySSD`` has been archived to Zenodo with the linked DOI:10.5281/zenodo.3233033
+The source code for ``shinyssd`` has been archived to Zenodo with the linked DOI:10.5281/zenodo.3233033

 ## Community guidelines